-School is out for the next few weeks and if you are anything like my mom, you might be in need of some ideas to help entertain the little ones with lots of energy.
-Between the arts and crafts and the playdates, try out our favorite “Hub City” holiday activities that are fun for the whole family.
-Whether you are looking for adventure, finding the sweetest treat to share or tapping into your creative side, we’ve got you covered.
+With the holiday break right around the corner, it’s time to plan your itinerary, go outside – safely and responsibly – and breath in the crisp winter air!
+If you are anything like my mom, you might be in need of some ideas to help entertain the little ones with lots of energy.
+Between the arts and crafts and outdoor activities, put our favorite “Hub City” holiday activities that are both fun and safe for the whole family to the test!
+Whether you are looking for adventure, finding the sweetest festive treat to share or tapping into your creative side, we’ve got you covered!

-Home to arguably the city’s richest and creamiest hot chocolate, J’s Creamery is the ideal stop to kick off a night of fun or is the cherry on top of an evening you’ll never forget.
+Home to arguably the city’s richest and creamiest hot chocolate, J’s Creamery is the ideal stop to kick off a night of fun and is the cherry on top of an evening you’ll never forget.
 From concretes, shakes and sundaes, your sweet tooth will thank you with every bite.
-Try our favorite holiday flavors on their seasonal list including the Candy Cane Pothole Concrete and a Pecan Pie Sundae.
+Try our favorite holiday flavors on their seasonal list including the Pecan Cobbler Sundae.

 Crave Dessert Bar

-It’s no secret that this time of year is full of sweets and candy.
-Crave Dessert Bar is no exception.
+It’s no secret that this time of year is where pie takes center stage.
+At Crave Dessert Bar, you are sure to find the perfect slice.
 Take your family to experience this local favorite filled with the best treats from across the country.
-From macaroons and cheesecake to crepes and pudding, Crave Dessert Bar has something everyone in the family can enjoy.
-Whether you are a cake or pie person (or both), each sugary dessert will have you craving more.
+If pie isn’t everyone’s favorite sweet treat (which I personally can’t fathom), the menu is filled with delectable sweets from macaroons and cheesecake to crepes and pudding.
+Crave Dessert Bar has something everyone in the family can enjoy.
+Whether you are a cake or pie person (or both), each sugary dessert will have you craving more!

 Bonus Tip: Take a drive to Ransom Canyon to check out the Christmas lights.
-From the beautiful views as far as the eye can see to the magical houses lighting the night, this will become a family tradition.
+From the beautiful views as far as the eye can see to the magical houses lighting the streets, this will become a favorite family tradition.
 Don’t forget the hot chocolate and cookies!

 This Christmas break will be one they’ll never forget.
 For more ideas, be sure to check visitlubbock.org/events to stay up-to-date on the latest “Hub City” happenings.
 Share your favorite family memory this season with us by using #LiveLoveLubbock!